mbwilding/TcpFrame/README.md

 ## Usage

+You can send either a string or a byte[].

-Check the examples folder for a working example.
+Check the examples folder for a basic working demo of a chat app demonstrating sending strings.

 ### Client